mel200401/yolo-python-project/README.md

 after Wednesday

---> try to find some papers to understand what has to go into the report --> check the requirements
+--> try to find some papers to understand what has to go into the report

+--> check the requirements
+--> After that divide parts of report to write

 Introduction:
 Methods: